mpanighetti/dnd5e-updated-reincarnate-tables/docs/ch-2-reincarnate.md

 [^📒1️⃣]: Source: _SRD 5.1_
 [^📒2️⃣]: Source: _SRD 5.2_
 [^🌫️]: Source: _Van Richten's Guide to Ravenloft_
 [^🪽]: The Aasimar was updated in _Player's Handbook (2024)_ to remove ancestry selection.
-The updated Aasimar is not mechanically equivalent to any single prior Aasimar option.
+The Aasimar is not mechanically equivalent to any single prior Aasimar option.
+[^🎭]: The Lorwyn Changeling is mechanically equivalent to a Changeling in _Mordenkainen Presents: Monsters of the Multiverse_.
-[^☄️]: A Flamekin in _Lorwyn: First Light_ is mechanically equivalent to a Fire Genasi.
+[^☄️]: The Flamekin is mechanically equivalent to a Fire Genasi in _Elemental Evil Player's Companion_.
 [^🧌]: The Goliath was updated in _SRD 5.2_ to provide a Giant Ancestry option.
-The Stone Giant Goliath is mechanically equivalent to a Goliath in _Elemental Evil Player's Companion_.
-The other ancestries are not mechanically equivalent to any prior Goliath options.
+The Stone Giant Goliath is mechanically equivalent to a Goliath in previous releases, but the other ancestries are not mechanically equivalent to any prior Goliath options.
 [^🥑]: The Lorwyn Kithkin is mechanically equivalent to a [Halfling](halflings.md) in _SRD 5.2_, and a Shadowmoor Kithkin only adds Darkvision (120 feet) to the Halfling species option.